learosema/eleventy-mini-spa/src/index.md

 layout: layouts/page.html
 ---

-# This is the Index site
+# This is a Single Page Application

-Lorem ipsum und so.
+This is a Single Page Application on top of a statically generated site with a progressive enhancement approach.

+The SPA functionality is implemented in under 1kb of JS. :)